aeirola/aalto-logo/README.md

 ---

 PDF support is not yet implemented.
 The PDF specification does not directly support a source of randomness.
 There are some possibilities for this:
  * Embedding JavaScript in an page load action.
-But this is, for security reasons, not supported by many viewers.
+Unsure if this can actually affect the content of the PDF.
+Additionally, this is, for security reasons, not supported by many viewers.
  * Using a custom font that produces random character.
-This would work using PostScript fonts, but would not enable color.
+This would work using PostScript Type 3 fonts in the same way the PostScript randomisation works.
+Unfortunately very few readers support the Type 3 specificaiton.